rscipher001/creator_api/README.md

 A Code Generator

-### How to run locally
+### How to run
 - Clone both API and UI repository
-- Create a folder named `Projects` parallel to UI and API folder (Can be configured using .env if you want another location)
+- Create a folder named `Projects` parallel to UI and API folder (Can be configured using `.env` if you want another location) but keep it outside this project
 - Install Vue CLI `npm install -g @vue/cli`

 ### (Alpha) Local Hosting Requirements